Skip to main content

 Self-Hosted

-Self-Hosted option allows you to run StackSpot EDP on your company’s own servers instead of utilizing StackSpot’s cloud infrastructure.
+Self-Hosted option allows you to run StackSpot EDP on your company’s own servers instead of utilizing StackSpot’s cloud Infrastructure.

-Instead of relying on an environment managed by StackSpot, you can install and operate the platform within your own environment, whether that be on-premises or in a private cloud.
+Instead of relying on an environment managed by StackSpot, you can install and operate the platform within your own environment, whether that be on-premises or in a private Cloud.

 This configuration should only be performed by the Site Reliability Engineering (SRE) team.